What to Do If Your Car Is Broken Into

 Car break-ins are stressful, both practically and emotionally.
 Here’s what you need to know about why break-ins occur and how to respond.

-• Are you covered if your car was broken into while it was unlocked?
+• What should you do if your car was broken into but nothing was taken?

 Sources